-Collaboration and other revenue: Our revenue for the nine months ended September 30, 2003 was approximately \$119,000, a decrease of 91.2% as compared to approximately \$1.4 million in revenue for the nine months ended September 30, 2002.
+Collaboration and other revenue: Our revenue for the nine months ended September 30, 2003 was approximately \$1.4 million in revenue for the nine months ended September 30, 2002.
 Revenue for the nine months ended September 30, 2003 resulted from a grant by the National Institutes of Health.
 Revenue for the nine months ended September 30, 2002 resulted from two research and development collaboration agreements and another agreement providing a customer an option to negotiate rights to license technology developed by us.
 The first of these two collaborations commenced in 1999 and focused on infectious diseases.
-This collaboration provided revenues of \$918,000 for the nine months ended September 30, 2002.
-The second of these two collaborations commenced in 2000 and focused on the treatment and prevention of hepatitis and HIV.
-This collaboration provided revenues of \$188,000 for the nine months ended September 30, 2002 but did not generate any revenue for the nine months ended September 30, 2002.
-The second of these two collaborations commenced in 2000 and focused on the treatment and prevention of hepatitis and HIV.
-This collaboration provided revenues of \$188,000 for the nine months ended September 30, 2002 but did not generate any revenue for the nine months ended September 2002.
-The agreement providing a collaboration an option to negotiate rights to license technology developed by us commenced during 2002.
-This agreement generated revenue of \$250,000 for the nine months ended September 30, 2002 but did not generate any revenue for the nine months ended September 30, 2003.
-This agreement providing a collaborator an option to negotiate rights to license technology developed by us commenced during 2002.
+This collaboration provided revenues of \$918,000 for the nine months ended September 30, 2002 but did not generate any revenue for the nine months ended September 30, 2003.
+This collaboration provided revenues of \$188,000 for the nine months ended September 30, 2002 but did not generate any revenue for the nine months ended September 30, 2003.
+This collaboration was terminated in November 2002.
+The agreement providing a collaborator an option to negotiate rights to license technology developed by us commenced during 2002.
 This agreement generated revenue of \$250,000 for the nine months ended September 30, 2002 but did not generate any revenue for the nine months ended September 30, 2003.
 This agreement lapsed in April 2002 when the collaborator did not exercise its option.

 Research and development expenses: Research and development expenses were approximately \$10.1 million for the nine months ended September 30, 2003, a decrease of 16.6% from approximately \$12.1 million in research and development expenses for the nine months ended September 30, 2002.
-This decrease was primarily the result of fewer and less extensive clinical trials in our hepatitis B vaccine, asthma and TZP programs being conducted during the nine months ended September 30, 2003.
-Non-cash stock-based compensation expense included in research and development expense was approximately \$790,000 and \$734,000 for the nine months ended September 30, 2003, and 2002, respectively.
+This decrease was primarily the result of fewer and less extensive clinical trials being conducted during the nine months ended September 30, 2003.
+Non-cash stock-based compensation expense included in research and development expense was approximately \$790,000 and \$734,000 for the nine months ended September 30, 2003 and 2002, respectively.